msdevstore/e-board/README.md

-# e-board
-This is a website for management of data.
-File & Directory
-This is based on only php.
+This is very first project based on only php by the request of my friend.
+The key is to manage files and directories for roles